LostArtefacts/TRX/docs/trx/lua/reference/GAME.md

 ### Structures

+- <a id="game.LevelNum" name="game.LevelNum"></a>[lua]`trx.game.LevelNum`

+    The number a level goes by, which is what the player is shown and what a gameflow names.
+Not its place in a table: a level the game flow skips does not count, and a gym level has no number at all and reads 0.
+Counted from 1.

+- <a id="game.DemoNum" name="game.DemoNum"></a>[lua]`trx.game.DemoNum`

+    Where a demo sits in the table of demos.
+Counted from 1.

 - <a id="game.Level" name="game.Level"></a>[lua]`trx.game.Level`

     A level, as the game flow file declares it.
 Everything on it is read-only: a level is what the game flow says it is.